ICPSwap-Labs/ic-dataset/README.md

 # ic-dataset

-A data storage collection including transaction management developed and designed based on the motoko language.
-It supports custom data type.
+A data storage collection including transaction management, developed and designed based on the Motoko language.
+It supports custom data types.
 By using TransactionManager, it can realize distributed transaction management across canisters and data collections in TCC mode.
 While ensuring ACID, it provides a SQL-like interface, which can easily and quickly select, insert, update and delete data.

 ## ACID

-1. Atomicity: The smallest unit of work for a transaction, either all succeed or all failed.
+1. Atomicity.
+The smallest working unit of a transaction that either all succeeds or all fails.

-2. Consistency: After the transaction begins and ends, the integrity of the dataset is not compromised.
+2. Consistency.
+The integrity of a data set is not broken at the beginning and end of a transaction.

-3. Isolation: Different transactions do not affect each other.
+3. Isolation.
+Different transactions do not affect each other.

-4. Durability: After the transaction is committed, the modifications to the data are permanent and will not be lost.
+4. Persistence.
+After the transaction commits, changes to the data are permanent and are not lost.

 ## TCC

-1. Try Commit: Prepare to commit the transaction.
+1. Try to commit.
+Preparing to commit a transaction.

-2. Commit: If the operation is right, the transaction will be committed.
+2. Commit.
+If the operation is correct, the transaction will be committed.

-3. Rollback: If the commit fails or throws an exception, the transaction will be rollback.
+3. Rollback.
+If the commit fails or an exception is thrown, the transaction is rolled back.

 ## Transaction Isolation Level

 ### Repeatable Read/RR

-A transaction read can read the data submitted by other transactions, but under the RR isolation level, the current read of this data can only be read once.
-In the current transaction, no matter how many times it is read, it always returns the same value that you get at the first time.
-The read value will not change because other transactions modify and submit this data after the first read.
+A transaction's read can read data committed by other transactions, but at the RR isolation level, the current read of this data can only be read once.
+The same value obtained on the first read is returned in the current transaction, no matter how many times it is read.
+The value read is not changed by other transactions modifying and committing this data after the first read.

 ## MVCC

 MVCC: Multi-Version Concurrency Control.

-Use version to control data problems in concurrent situations.
-When transaction B starts to modify the account and the transaction is not committed, when transaction A needs to read data, it will read the copy data before the modification operation of transaction B, but if A If the transaction needs to modify the data, it must wait for the B transaction to commit the transaction.
+Use versioning to control data problems in concurrent situations.
+When transaction B starts to modify the accounts and the transaction is not committed, when transaction A needs to read the data, it will read the copy data before transaction B's modification operation, but if A must wait for transaction B to commit the transaction if the transaction needs to modify the data.

-MVCC makes the database read without locking data, and ordinary query requests without locking, which improves the concurrent processing capability of the database.
-With MVCC, users can view the previous or previous historical versions of the current data, ensuring the I characteristic (isolation) in ACID.
+MVCC makes it possible to read data without locking the database and ordinary query requests without locking, which improves the concurrent processing capability of the database.
+With MVCC, users can view previous or previous historical versions of the current data, ensuring the I feature (isolation) in ACID.

 ## Transaction Snapshot

-Each transaction will get a transaction-snapshot after it is began.
-The transaction-snapshot saves the ID number of the transaction that is active (without commit) in the current dataset.
+A transaction snapshot is obtained after each transaction starts.
+The transaction snapshot holds the ID numbers of the transactions that are active (uncommitted) in the current dataset.

 ## Interface